tadiwosgetachew/Data-Visualization-Projects/api-fetch-visualization/README.md

 ## Overview

 This project consists of two Python scripts that fetch data from GitHub and Hacker News.
-The first script retrieves the most starred projects on GitHub, while the second script fetches the most active discussions on Hacker News.
+The first script retrieves the most starred python projects on GitHub, while the second script fetches the most active discussions on Hacker News.
 The data is visualized using Pygal.

 ## Features